 - 1 package [2 per package] Na'an style flatbreads (I used the Stonefire brand, rectangular shaped flatbreads.)

 - 6 ounces brie cheese (rind removed)

 - ½ cup fresh cranberries

-- 2 springs fresh rosemary, leaves removed and chopped fine¹
+- 2 sprigs fresh rosemary (leaves removed and chopped fine¹)

 - Preheat oven to 425°F. Pull out a sheet pan large enough to fit both flatbreads or two small sheet pans.

 - On each flatbread: spread 1 tablespoon mascarpone and 3 ounces of brie - you will need to break the brie into smaller pieces.
 Sprinkle with ¼ cup cranberries and half the full amount of fresh chopped rosemary.